vggudi/cetoptionentry/README.md

 # cetoptionentry
-Netbeans project using java swings,jframe,mysql database
+Netbeans project using java swings,jframe,jdbc,mysql database on xampp server.

+project code is still not documented.